Bag looking a bit rough? Foodstuffs happy to provide free replacement

 "I can't share the content she sent us for privacy reasons, but that version of events, appears to be quote different to her Twitter post," the spokeswoman said.

-The store's policy was to "categorically" pack any bag/box provided as long as it was clean and serviceable.
+The store's policy was to "categorically" pack any bag/box provided as long as it was clean and serviceable but was up to the individual retailer to replace with a new one if needed.

 "What's more, in the event that anyone at the checkout believes a bag isn't up to standard they will actually give, for free, the customer a new one – for food safety and health and safety reasons.